 (j) Taxes.
 The term “Indemnifiable Tax” shall mean a Relevant Tax (as such term is defined in the Facility Agreement).

 (k) Jurisdiction.
 The provisions of Section 13(b) are deleted in their entirety and replaced by the following:    “With respect to any suit, action, claim or proceeding relating to this Agreement (“Proceedings”), neither party (i) waives any objection which it may have at any time to the laying of venue of any Proceedings brought in any court, (ii) waives any claim that such Proceedings have been brought in an inconvenient forum, or (iii) waives the right to object, with respect to such Proceedings, that a court does not have any jurisdiction over such party.
-Nothing in this Agreement precludes either party from bringing Proceedings in any jurisdiction, nor will the bringing of Proceedings in any one or more jurisdictions preclude the bringing of Proceedings in any other jurisdiction.
+Nothing in this Agreement precludes either party from bringing Proceedings in any jurisdiction, nor will the bringing of Proceedings in any one or more jurisdictions preclude the bringing of Proceedings in any other jurisdiction.”

 (l) Owner Trustee.
 It is expressly understood and agreed that (a) this Schedule is executed and delivered by Wilmington Trust Company (“Wilmington”), not individually or personally but solely as Owner Trustee of Party B, in the exercise of the powers and authority conferred and vested in it under the Trust Agreement, (b) each of the representations, undertakings and agreements herein made on the part of the Trust is made and intended not as personal representations, undertakings and agreements by Wilmington but is made and intended for the purpose of binding only the Trust and (c) under no circumstances shall Wilmington be personally liable for the payment of any indebtedness or expenses of the Trust or be liable for the breach or failure of any obligation, representation, warranty or covenant made or undertaken by the Trust under this Schedule.